Deltares/hydromt/docs/user_guide/cli.rst

 - **update** to update specific component(s) of an existing model
 - **clip** to extract a smaller sub-region of an existing model

-To use the CLI, you need to open a command prompt (exemple Windows command prompt, Linux prompt, Anaconda prompt, .bat or .cmd files) and first activate the HydroMT python environment and then run the command line with the HydroMT method:
+To use the CLI, you need to open a command prompt (example Windows command prompt, Linux prompt, Anaconda prompt, .bat or .cmd files) and first activate the HydroMT python environment and then run the command line with the HydroMT method:

 .. code-block:: console